ToroCraft/Minecoprocessors/README.md

 # Minecoprocessors

-Increase the redstone possibilities and learn assembly programming at the same time with the Minecoprocessors Minecraft Mod!
+Increase your redstone possibilities and learn assembly programming at the same time with the Minecoprocessors Minecraft Mod!
 The Minecoprocessors Mod adds a redstone processor block that can be programed similar to a real microprocessor.
 The redstone processor block is styled to look and operate like the other redstone blocks in the game.

 ## Recipe